-The bran, the hard outer protective layer of the grain, contains the fibre, minerals and antioxidants.
+The bran, the hard outer protective layer of the grain, contains the fibre, vitamins, minerals and antioxidants.

 The germ, the nutrient rich core, contains the complex carbohydrates, fats, proteins, vitamins, minerals, antioxidants and plant compounds.
-When a new plant germinates from it, it draws nutrition from the grain.
+When a new plant germinates from the germ, it draws nutrition from the grain.